paduagroup/fftool/README.md

 For molecular systems the initial configuration will generaly not contain molecules crossing the boundaries of the simulation box.
-If the size of the box is indicated by just one value, `-b L`, or by supplying the density, then the box will be cubic and an extra space of 1 A is added in each dimension to avoid overlaps in the initial configuration (as explained in the `packmol` documentation).
+If the size of the box is indicated by just one value, `-b L`, or by supplying the density, then the box will be cubic, centered on the origin, and an extra space of 1 A is reserved in each dimension to avoid overlaps in the initial configuration (as explained in the `packmol` documentation).

 For simulations with extended materials it is possible to create chemical bonds across boundaries.
 The option `-p` allows specification of periodic conditions along x, y, z or combinations thereof.
-It is important in this case to supply precise dimensions for the simulation box using the option `-b Lx,Ly,Lz`, even if the box is cubic.
-In this manner no additional space will be added, so an energy minimization step prior to start of the MD simulation is highly recommended.
+It is important in this case to supply precise dimensions for the simulation box using the option `-b Lx,Ly,Lz`.
+An energy minimization step prior to start of the MD simulation is highly recommended.

 The coordinates of the atoms of the material have to be supplied in `.xyz` format and prepared carefully so that distances across periodic